aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **Fix form**

 3. Like the "Add new event" form above, the "Edit event" form also needs a list of locations from the database.
 We can use `getAllLocations()` for a third time, but this time we need to modify the data before we send it to the form, so that our data records which location is the current location for this event.
-Maybe you could use an array function here?
+    * Maybe you could use an array function here?
 4. Make sure you call `getEventById()` first, and then `getAllLocations()`.
-You're managing three bits of data here: `days`, `event` and `locations`.
-How will you manage this data so that each function in the promise chain can see everything it needs to see?
+    * You're managing three bits of data here: `days`, `event` and `locations`, how will you manage this data so that each function in the promise chain can see everything it needs to see?

 **Submit form**